 There is no way around this one.
 You should tip and tip well.
 On some cruise lines the crew relies heavily on this income and what might seem like an insignificant amount could go a long way with them.

 One of the best aspects of cruising is the food.
 It’s everywhere any time you want and it’s usually delicious.
 But it’s not always included in the price of your cruise.
 Most cruise ships have specialty dining venues that offer a more personalized dining experience for $20 to $50 a person.
-These restaurants offer French or Italian cuisine and some cruise ships have their own steakhouse.
+These restaurants offer French or Italian cuisine and most cruise ships have their own steakhouse.
 While some regular cruisers will swear that these dining options are well worth the price, it’s an extra expense that you might want to cut out if considering your budget.

 When you first board the ship look at all the different dining options on the ship directory.
 You might be surprised at some of the “free” options besides the main dining room and buffet if you want some variety.